 Support CCF by sponsoring a Cheetah or Livestock Guarding Dog.
 Sponsorship starts at a minimum donation of $5.00 and we are grateful for any level of support for sponsorship.

-It costs approximately $5,000 per year to feed, house, and provide medical care for the cheetahs being cared for at CCF headquarters in Namibia and at our cheetah safe house in Somaliland.
+It costs approximately US$5,000 per year to feed, house, and provide medical care for each cheetah being cared for at CCF headquarters in Namibia and at our cheetah safe house in Somaliland.

-Each Livestock Guarding Dog costs CCF over $500 a year in care and farmer support training programs.
+Each Livestock Guarding Dog costs CCF over US$1,000 a year in care and farmer support training programs.
 These costs include food, vaccinations, new-owner support, veterinary care and long-term monitoring.